pixelpogo/dynameister/README.md

   global_index [:pet_food, :feed_at]
 end
 ```

-There is a limit on how many indexes are allowed to be defined.
-The maximum number of local and global indexes is five, respectively.
+The maximum number for both local and global indexes is five.

 ## Testing